slerman12/Help-me/2-Opposing-views.md

 > 2. ﻿﻿﻿before August 30, 2023, re-do and pass a six-month review.
 > ### $``$

+It's ironic that I'm being asked for remediation.

 I don't know who decided these extra requirements, if it was the CS chair Michael Scott, or Tom Howard, or Chris Kanan, or even Chenliang.

 I delivered a 6-page write up, as well as a chapter-list, as well as a 1-page write up summary in the 6-page write up, meeting all the requirements of 1 for this brand new interim committee that effectively never met me.